Vibrant Riverside Cities

 Augusta: Maine’s capital city

-One of Maine’s more lovely and under-explored cities, Augusta’s downtown area is set along a historic stretch of Water Street.
+One of Maine’s under-explored cities, Augusta’s downtown area is set along a historic stretch of Water Street.
 Visitors will find places to eat and drink, like Oak Table & Bar, State Lunch, and the top-rated Cushnoc Brewing Company.
-Shoppers will be delighted with all the options, from boutique to big box.
+Shoppers will be delighted with all the options, from local shops to big box.

-Visitors to Augusta can take in the state Capitol building’s copper dome from Capitol Park, located directly across from the complex and home to the Maine Vietnam Veterans Memorial.
-The nearby Blaine House has been the home of Maine’s Governors and their families since 1919; free guided tours can be scheduled in advance.
+Take in the state Capitol building’s copper dome from Capitol Park, located directly across from the complex and home to the Maine Vietnam Veterans Memorial.
+The nearby Blaine House has been the home of Maine’s Governors and their families since 1919.
+Free guided tours can be scheduled in advance.

-Old Fort Western, known as the final departure point of Benedict Arnold’s expedition to Quebec, still stands on the river’s eastern bank, offering living history exhibits and reenactments.
-A short drive downriver, Viles Arboretum offers a refreshing selection of walking trails on 225 acres with outdoor sculptures scattered throughout.
+Old Fort Western stands on the river’s eastern bank, offering living history exhibits and reenactments.
+The fort is known as the final departure point of Benedict Arnold’s expedition to Quebec.
+A short drive downriver, Viles Arboretum offers walking trails on 225 acres with outdoor sculptures scattered throughout.

 State Lunch Bar, Main Street, Augusta